m-musiol/Capstone-NF_GA-Prediction/README.md

 - **To find the needle in the haystack**

     The task was to find from a list of almost 300,000 IDs those who would spend money again within a defined period.
 Only 30-40 belong to the target group.

+---
+## Which files are in this repositorie?
+- **GA-Customer-Revenue-Prediction_presentation**

+    A short non-technical presentation about my solution to the task and what additional information I could draw from the data set so far.

+- **GA-Customer-Revenue-Prediction_model**

+    The complete process from data import, preparation, feature engineering, modelling and export to the result.

+- **Model_finding**

+    The different models I tested before I decided to use LightGBM.

+- **EDA_and_Visualization**

+    The visualizations I used in the presentation.